Last Updated on April 4, 2021 by Jim Ferri

 While you’re there also be sure to visit the buildings of Rockefeller Center to admire their spectacular art deco interiors, including that of Radio City Music Hall.

-For a special treat see the annual Christmas Show with the famous Rockettes, and take a backstage tour if you can.
+For a special New York in the winter treat see the annual Christmas Show with the famous Rockettes, and take a backstage tour if you can.

 On a New York Winter Day Visit Fifth Avenue’s Shops

-During the Christmas holiday season, many of their windows are filled with beautiful seasonal decorations you’ll find nowhere else.
+During the winter holiday season, many of their windows are filled with beautiful seasonal decorations you’ll find nowhere else.

 At any time of year be sure to visit the towering Neo-Gothic St. Patrick’s Cathedral right across the street from Rockefeller Center.